1. Remember, the Holidays Don't Have to Be Perfect.

 Disavow yourself of the notion that perfection will protect you from experiencing grief and sadness this holiday season.
-It will not.
-No matter how tender you cook your brisket or how elegantly you set your holiday table – someone is missing, and this devastating reality is a constant.
+Spoiler: It won't.
+No matter how tender you cook your brisket or how elegantly you set your holiday table, someone is missing... and this devastating reality is a constant.

 "In reflecting on holidays past what's more likely to make you smile – the holiday when you had spaghetti for dinner because the dog ate the roast or the year everything went as planned?
 When it comes to family, imperfection is perfection.
 Working together to get through the holidays despite inescapable flaws will help deepen family bonds and create a supportive environment for grief and remembrance."

-Tradition is incredibly important and so it’s a tender spot for many grieving people.
-Tradition provides a sense of comfort and security, it’s a tie that binds the past to the present, and it bonds people on Earth to those they love who have died.
-But after a death, it’s usually something that has to change.
+Tradition is incredibly important, so it's a tender spot for many grieving people.
+Tradition provides a sense of comfort and security.
+It's a tie that binds the past to the present, and it bonds people on Earth to those they love who have died.
+But after a death, it's usually something that has to change.

 From November to January, commitments, pressures, and stressors tend to increase for everyone.
 As someone who is grieving, you have the added challenge of dealing with loss and change, which means you have less physical, emotional, and mental energy to go around.

-If you know you are someone who says yes to every invitation, committee, and volunteer position, you may want to try and say ‘no’ a little more these next few weeks.
-We’re not suggesting you opt-out of everything, rather you prioritize the most important commitments over the activities and events you probably won’t mind missing.
+If you know you are someone who says 'yes; to every invitation and request, you may want to try and say 'no' a little more these next few weeks.
+We're not suggesting you opt-out of everything, but rather you prioritize the most important commitments over the activities and events you probably won't mind missing.

-Resist the temptation to overbook to stay busy or to say “I’m fine” and brush your grief aside.
+Resist the temptation to stay busy or to say "I'm fine" and brush your grief aside.
 Be honest with yourself (and others) that things are a little different this year.
-In order to take good care of yourself and those you care about, you may need to take it easy – and that’s okay!
+In order to take good care of yourself and those you care about, you may need to take it easy—and that's okay!

 So, now that you're saying 'NO' more judiciously, we want you to re-invest some of that time in your own well-being.
 Work specific coping activities into your weekly calendar and plan for time-outs during busy activities and gatherings.

-You’re not in this alone, though it may sometimes feel like you are.
-Even if you don’t have family and friends you can count on, there are services and groups in your community that can hopefully help you make it through.
-For example, some ways you can look to your support system and local community for help include:
+You're not alone in this (though we know it may sometimes feel like you are).
+Even if you don't have family and friends you can count on, there are services and groups in your community that can hopefully help you make it through.

-First of all, please know that whatever you’re feeling right now is okay.
-Experiencing positive emotions during the holidays is never a given, especially when you’re grieving.
-All we are saying is if you do surprise yourself by laughing at Buddy the Elf or smiling at the grandkids unabashed joy on Christmas morning, go with it and don’t feel guilty.
+First of all, please know that whatever you're feeling right now is okay.
+Experiencing positive emotions during the holidays is never a given, especially when you're grieving.
+All we're saying is that if you do surprise yourself by laughing at Buddy the Elf or smiling at the grandkids unabashed joy on Christmas morning, go with it and don't feel guilty.

 One of the best ways to cope with the pain of missing a loved one at the holidays is to find ways to connect with them and to incorporate their memory into your holiday gatherings and celebrations.